 4. A lack of empathy: Narcissists are often described as being self-absorbed and self-centered.
 They may not have been able to understand or care about your feelings and needs.

-See also What are callous unemotional traits?
+See also What are horrible personality traits?

 5. Is often envious of others or believes that others are envious of them: Narcissists often feel threatened by others and may try to belittle them to make themselves feel superior.